GopinathSM17/LifeSkillsMountblue/energyManagment.md

 When I complete a task within a deadline will make me feel satisfied which says I'm in the Excitement quadrant.

 ## 4. Paraphrase the Sleep is your Superpower video in your own words in brief.
-Only the points, no explanation.

 1. Have good sleep before the start of learning new things.
 2. Hippocampus is a tiny part of our human brain which stores new information.